 Climb Cascade Mountain

+Cascade Mountain towers over the town of Banff and has been on every postcard of Banff National Park for years.
+It’s beautiful to look at, but you don’t just have to stop there!
 Did you know you can actually climb Cascade Mountain?
 It will require work and a long 20km day with a lot of elevation gain, but the rewards are fantastic views over Lake Minnewanka and the glory of saying you summited Cascade!

 Canoe on Lake Louise

+Lake Louise is the other iconic lake that millions from around the world flock to Banff to see.
+It is certainly a highlight of any trip to Canada.
 Lake Louise is a glacier-fed lake that sparkles bright turquoise blue under the sun.
 The mountains of Banff rise up around it and provide the perfect backdrop to any photo.

 Lake Louise is frozen solid from late October to early June, but during Lake Louise in the summer you can take a canoe out and enjoy the fresh air.
-If you’re brave you can jump in for a few seconds!
+If you’re brave, you can jump in for a few seconds!
+Lake Louise, while not AS scenic as Moraine Lake is still pretty darn mesmerizing.
+The good news is it’s slightly easier getting to Lake Louise than Moraine Lake, though you’ll still need to plan your visit in advance as parking is very limited here.

-Afternoon Tea at the Fairmont Chateau Lake Louise
+Afternoon Tea at the Fairmont

 From 12:00 PM – 2:30 PM daily* in the Fairview Restaurant at the iconic Fairmont Chateau Lake Louise you can indulge in the time-honored tradition of Afternoon Tea and savor a delectable assortment of pastries, tea sandwiches, and delightful desserts.

 Sit back and take in the stunning views of Lake Louise through the floor-to-ceiling windows as you enjoy your treats.
 With breathtaking views of Lake Louise and Victoria Glacier, I can’t think of a better place to have this elegant experience.
+Whether you’re a registered hotel guest or a day visitor, you can now make a reservation for Afternoon Tea at the hotel.

 Lake Agnes Teahouse Trek

-This is an easy hike that can be done in under an hour and is an iconic thing to do in Banff.
-However, be warned it is a busy one in Banff in the summer.
-To escape the crowds (and get better views) keep climbing to the Little Beehive, Big Beehive, Mt.
-St. Piran, or Devils Thumb.
+This is an easy hike that can be accomplished in just a few hours and is an iconic thing to do in Banff.
+However, be warned it is a busy one in the summer.
+To escape the crowds (and get better views), keep climbing to the Little Beehive, Big Beehive, Mt.
+St. Piran, or Devil’s Thumb.
+If you’re an experienced scrambler, you can keep going past to summit Mount Niblock (moderate scramble) or Mount Whyte (difficult exposed scramble!).

 Beehive Circuit

 One of my favorite hikes in Banff involves two epic viewpoints.
 The Beehive Circuit refers to the Little Beehive and Big Beehive in the Lake Louise area, near the Lake Agnes Teahouse.
+So if you are already considering hiking to Lake Agnes, consider adding these two hikes to your day.
+Both are moderate hikes that provide a different viewpoint over Lake Louise.

 Plain of Six Glaciers

-The Plain of Six Glaciers hike is one of the most incredible Lake Louise hikes and is beloved by everyone that tackles it.
+The Plain of Six Glaciers hike is one of the most incredible Lake Louise hikes and is beloved by everyone who tackles it.
 The trail starts out strong with a walk along Lake Louise Lakeshore and finishes in an open plain of glaciers.

+If you are already hiking the Lakeshore Trail, you can consider adding this to your day.
+However, it’s almost 11km and has nearly 400 meters of elevation gain, so ensure you are prepared for a longer hike.
 The good news is there’s a great rest stop in the form of a tea house.
-The historic Plain of Six Glaciers teahouse is there to reward hikers with a cup of tea or a fresh-baked goodie before the continue on to the end of the trail.
+The historic Plain of Six Glaciers teahouse rewards hikers with a cup of tea or a fresh-baked goodie before continuing to the end of the trail.

 At one point, this massive valley was the convergence of six glaciers that have all since retreated due to warming temperatures.
 All that is left now is the monstrous debris field that will leave hikers in all of their earth-shaping capability.
 It’s also possible to combine this hike with the Lake Agnes / Big Beehive hike for an incredible day in the mountains.